 The Galileo Green Lane app provides compliance with the European Commission Communication C(2020) 1897 final, on the implementation of the Green Lanes.

-Galileo Green Lane, brought to you by the European GNSS Agency, allows users to report on the status of TEN-T border crossings.
+Galileo Green Lane, brought to you by the European Union Agency for the Space Programme (EUSPA), allows users to report on the status of TEN-T border crossings.
 The app allows users to see the overall EU border situation in real-time and contribute to the online status by reporting the traffic at their border at regular intervals.
 Input data is verified with the data taken from trucks at the border to update the overall border picture and the status of Green Lane implementation.

-The Galileo Green Lane application was developed by the European GNSS Agency with the use of European Union funds and the technical support of FoxCom and SpaceTec Partners.
+The Galileo Green Lane application was developed by the European Union Agency for the Space Programme with the use of European Union funds and the technical support of FoxCom and SpaceTec Partners.
 Data visualisation brought to you by Sixfold.